OAI: Credit Downgrade Highlights Role of Auto Insurance Regulators

-Jones said the ratings changes will have no effect on insurers’ ability to honor claims for the broad range of health, life and auto insurance California
+Jones said the ratings changes will have no effect on insurers’ ability to honor claims for the broad range of health, life and auto insurance California residents carry.

 The announcement came days after credit rating agency Standard & Poor’s said it had lowered from AAA to AA+ its rating of five coverage providers with large investments in U.S. securities: